print

 Eyewitness Testimony

 Clearly, the Bible record was chronicled by men of diverse backgrounds and educational levels.
-These men were very different from each other.
-However, despite all these differences, they did have something in common.
+In short, they were very different from each other.
+However, despite these differences, they did have something in common.
 Virtually every one of them claimed to have known Jesus personally.
 Therefore, they were speaking as eyewitnesses.
 Consider the words of Peter, the author of two epistles bearing his name.

 For we have not followed cunningly devised fables, when we made known unto you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty.
 (2Pet.
 1:16)